kanteshbiswas/Titanic_Kaggle/Titanic_Explore.md

 * This plot tells us a lot of things.
     + Mean fare for Passenger class 3 was much lower than the other two classes.
     + Some of the passengers bought expensive ticket,but still they were travelling in Passenger Class 3.
-    + Also passenger class 3 has the lowest survival rate.

 Time for our next plot to check the number of male & female passengers in each class.